-Safety Features in a Car
+Top Safety Features to Have In a Family Car

 - Car Seat Support – Most cars make it fairly easy to get car seats in and out, but if you have multiple young kids at home, you will want to know how many car seats can fit in one row.
-Most cars made after 2002 come with the built-in ISOFIX system for easy car seat install.
+Most cars made after 2002 come with the built-in ISOFIX system for easy car seat installation.

 - Blind Spot Monitor – Using sonar sensors in the rear bumpers or sometimes cameras in the exterior mirrors, blind-spot monitoring systems watch adjacent lanes and can alert you to other vehicles that might be in the driver’s blind spot or hidden by the car’s roof pillars.
 The warning light goes off when someone is in your blind spot.

-- Parking Sensors – Sonar sensors in the rear bumpers that let you know when you are getting too close to other vehicles, shopping carts or anything else above a certain height.
+- Parking Sensors – Sonar sensors in the rear bumpers that let you know when you are getting too close to other vehicles, shopping carts, or anything else above a certain height.

 - Lane Departure Warning – When you start to slip out of your lane, but your turn signal is not on, this will gently turn your steering wheel back and alert you.